cheisentrout/back-pocket-frontend/README.md

 # Back Pocket (Front End)
-A Cognitive Behavioral Therapy inspired app for building creative coping tools.
+A Cognitive Behavioral Therapy inspired app for creative coping tools you can keep in your digital back pocket.